What is Science? What is Research?

 "One point that should be noted is that what is needed in science is not just facts but relevant facts.
 The vast majority of facts that can be established by observation, such as the number of books in my office or the colour of my neighbour's car, are totally irrelevant for science, and scientists would be wasting their time collecting them.
 Which facts are relvant and which are not relevant to science will be relative to the current state of development of that science."
 (Chalmers, A. F. (1999).
 What Is This Thing Called Science?
 Open University Press, p.
 27)

-Knowledge is relevant when it is useful.
 When a scientist publishes new knowledge, she should discuss the usefulness that this new knowledge has or could have.
+When science is useful, it motivates scientists to continue their research.
 Sometimes the real usefulness of a new finding only becomes apparent in the future.
-But there are scientists who see the importance of benefits differently.

 "Poincaré once turned with striking sharpness against Tolstoi, who had declared that the demand 'science for the sake of science' was foolish.
 'Should we,' Tolstoi had said, 'be guided in our choice of occupation by the whim of our curiosity?
 Would it not be better to decide according to usefulness, that is, according to our practical and moral needs?' ...
 Poincaré argues against Tolstoi that if one had followed Tolstoi's recipe, science would never have come into being at all. ...
 When the famous Fourier once said, the main purpose of mathematics lies in the explanation of natural phenomena, it is Jacobi who dismisses him with all the passion of his temperament.
 A philosopher like Fourier should have known, Jacobi exclaims, that the honor of the human spirit is the sole purpose of all science ..."
 (Hilbert, D., & Hilbert, D. (1935).
 Naturerkennen und Logik (pp. 378-387).
 Springer Berlin Heidelberg. www.psiquadrat.de/downloads/hilbert_naturwissenschaft1930.pdf, p.
 963, 09.03.24)